 Revisiting Place – Current Global Conditions and Human-Spatial Relations, Cultural Management Programme, The Chinese University of Hong Kong

-Decolonising Spatial Theories, Pedagogies & Practices, Department of Architecture and Planning, University of Melbourne, Australia.
+Decolonising Spatial Theories, Pedagogies & Practices, Faculty of Architecture, Building and Planning, University of Melbourne, Australia.

 Image: Q K